 From history buffs to chemistry kids and dino nerds, there’s a little something for everybody.
 Today, we’ll be your guides through the ins and outs of Brisbane’s best museums.

 We heard you like Brisbane museums, so we found you a museum in Brisbane, for Brisbane, about Brisbane.
-Where the state museum focuses on general history and international exhibits, this space—set in the heritage City Hall building—focuses on our city’s unique story of art, culture and history.
-While you’re there, don’t miss the chance to take a tour up to the clock tower.
+Where the state museum focuses on general history and international exhibits, this space—set in the heritage City Hall—focuses on our city’s unique story of art, culture and history.
+While you’re there, don’t miss the chance to take a tour up to the clock tower to take in the view.

 Jaw, meet floor.
 An afternoon in our state museum will bring you face-to-face with towering dinosaurs, interactive nature displays, and touring exhibitions.
 If you’re chasing a quintessential Brisbane museum experience, the Queensland Museum is a treasure trove of hands-on discoveries.